wrr/rack-wwwhisper/heroku-doc.md

 site-specific passwords, making passwords management a non-issue for you.

-Integration with wwwhisper service is provided via Rack middleware This minimizes integration cost, there is no need to modify your application code and explicitly call wwwhisper API.
+Integration with wwwhisper service is provided via Rack middleware.
+This minimizes integration cost, there is no need to modify your application code and explicitly call wwwhisper API.